Venezuela Shuts Ecuador Diplomatic Missions Over Raid - UrduPoint

 Venezuela Shuts Ecuador Diplomatic Missions Over Raid

-Maduro said he has ordered "diplomatic personnel to return to Venezuela immediately... until international law is restored in Ecuador."
+Maduro said he had ordered "diplomatic personnel to return to Venezuela immediately... until international law is restored in Ecuador."

 He was speaking during a virtual summit of CELAC, the Community of Latin American and Caribbean States, in which presidents from across the region are mulling possible sanctions against Ecuador.